hajimesuzuki999/qpf-bic/README.md

 - classify_100_sample_cifar_qpf.m: Binary classification by QPF-NN against CIFAR-10 dataset using 100 samples and 100 trials.
 - classify_100_sample_gtsrb_qpf.m: Binary classification by QPF-NN against GTSRB dataset using 100 samples and 100 trials.

+Pre-processed dataset ready to be used by the MATLAB scripts above is provided only for GTSRB.
+Please download other datasets from respective web sites.
+MNIST dataset (e.g. train-labels.idx1-ubyte, etc.) is read directly by the MATLAB scripts.
+CIFAR-10 dataset needs to be converted to MATLAB format using convert_cifar_test_to_matlab.m and convert_cifar_train_to_matlab.m.
+EMNIST dataset is provided as MATLAB format by the above web site.

 In addition, the following MATLAB scripts are provided:

 - map_accuracy_all_data_mnist.nn.m: Map classification accuracy by NN against each pairs of different classes from MNIST dataset using all data.